The Characteristics of the Foundation Stage Curriculum

 The Early Years Foundation Stage covers children from 0-5 years old and therefore is followed closely in both the nursery and the reception classrooms.

-The Early Years Foundation Stage (EYFS) is the statutory framework that sets the standards that all Early Years providers must meet to ensure that children learn and develop well and are kept healthy and safe.
+The new statutory framework for the Early Years Foundation Stage (EYFS) was published in March 2021 and was effective from September 2021.
+Its sets out standards that all Early Years providers must meet to ensure that children learn and develop well and are kept healthy and safe.
 It promotes teaching and learning to ensure children are ready for school and gives children the broad range of knowledge and skills that provide the right foundation for good future progress through school and life.

 It comprises of 7 developmental areas.